Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/reset_password_email_orams.md

 You recently asked to reset your ORAMS password.

-You can create a new password now using the link below:
+You can create a new password now using the link:

 {{ url }}